- Individual Tuition with a teacher: £52 per hour

 Extended Day Offering

 We can also offer an extended day, at both the Junior School and the Senior School, via our Breakfast and Supper Clubs.
 Please contact the School Office, at either location, for further information on this, including the fees involved.

 Scholarships, Bursaries and Remissions

 Scholarships and bursaries are available at the Senior School only.
 The percentage fee reduction will be applied to the dat tuition fee only.
 The inclusive fee consists of a tuition fee and a facilities fee

-When three or more children from the same family are attending Kent College simultaneously, the following remissions may be granted:
+When three or more siblings from the same family are attending Kent College simultaneously, the following remissions may be granted: